sandrobl/locar.js/README.md

 ## Using the library

-The library will eventually be published to `npm`.
-For now, you should build a library tarball locally with
+The library has been published to `npm` so you can install with:
 ```
-npm run build
+npm install locar
 ```

 Then you can use the library in your projects with: